Selfoss (town): New town center

-In 2018, the creation of a new town center has been decided.
-It will consist of reconstructions of historical buildings from all across the country.
+In the summer of 2021, a new pedestrianised town center was opened.
+It consists of reconstructions of historical buildings from all across the country and is located right across from the bridge, next to the town hall.
+The largest building is the reconstructed 'Old Dairy' building, a dairy processing plant constructed in 1929 and demolished in 1954, now in use as a food hall including a skyr bar.
+It includes a new town square, shops, restaurants and a food hall.
+As a result of its success, in 2022 it was decided to expand the project with 40 new houses, including two hotels.

 Sports

 The town biggest sports club is the UMF Selfoss multi-sport club, which was founded in 1936.
 In May 2019, the Selfoss men's handball team won the national handball championship for the first time.
 In August 2019, the women's football team added the club's second major title in one year when it won the Icelandic Football Cup.

 Its men's football team has played in the Icelandic leagues since 1966.
 The team spent two seasons in the top-tier Úrvalsdeild, in 2010 and 2012, but were relegated in both seasons.

 The town also has a basketball club named Körfuknattleiksfélag Selfoss.
 Its men's team has had spells in the top-tier Úrvalsdeild karla.
 Part of the local college and the club serve as a development academy for young players that attend the school.

+Since 2011, the town was also made world famous for hosting the Iceland's Strongest Man competition, which was initially broadcast via television channel Stöð 2.
+Under the Ölfusá bridge and Tryggvagarður garden have been two common locations for the events.

 Transport

 Selfoss sits on Route 1, the Icelandic ring road, and is the first major stop east of Reykjavik.
+The bridge over the Ölfusá river, called Ölfusárbrú, is an important link in southern Iceland, and the genesis of the town's location.
+The original bridge was constructed in 1891 but collapsed when a milk truck traversed the bridge in 1944.
+The current Ölfusá bridge was opened a year later in December 1945.

+Heavy summer traffic is a problem during the summer in Selfoss.
+The Ölfusá bridge is only a two lane bridge and traffic is routed through the town centre.
+It carries practically all of the traffic to the south of the country, a significant bottleneck.
+This is planned to be replaced by a new bypass road and new 4-lane bridge over the Ölfus river, currently under construction and projected to be complete by 2028.

+Strætó bs. operates multiple daily buses (bus numbers 51 and 52) to and from Reykjavík, as well as buses headed towards Höfn and Landeyjarhöfn (for Vestmannaeyjar) in the east.
+There are also a limited service (bus numbers 72 and 73) to south Iceland destinations such as Laugarvatn, Reykholt and Flúðir.

 Selfoss Airport is a privately run airstrip located just to the southwest of the town.